SimonSubokLee/ston-docs-son/admin/environment.kr.rst

 .. _env-cache-storage:

-Storage Configurations
+Storage Settings
 ------------------------------------

-This section will configure the storage that will preserve cached contents.
+This section configures the storage that will preserve cached contents.
 If there is enough space in the storage, all contents can be cached.
 Storage configuration is the most important setting among caching service. ::